acairns/sergeant/README.md

 - Better code against interfaces
 - Sensible defaulting for handler locating
 - Create CommandArrayLocator to handle an array map passed to director
-- Handle closure passed to director as locator
 - Allow custom locator class to be passed to the director
 - DocBlock all the things!
 - CodeSniffer for the PSRing